Born to Run (McDougall book): Narrative

 Alongside his research into the Tarahumara, McDougall delves into why the human species, unique among primates, has developed traits for endurance running.
 He promotes the endurance running hypothesis, arguing that humans left the forests and moved to the savannas by developing the ability to run long distances in order to literally run down prey.

-The book was on The New York Times Best Seller list for more than four months.
+The book was on The New York Times Best Seller list for over four months.

-The book was criticized by book critic Dan Zak of The Washington Post for what he thought were extraneous effort: "McDougall's prose, while at times straining to be gonzo and overly clever, is engaging and buddy-buddy, as if he's an enthusiastic friend tripping over himself to tell a great story."
+The book was criticized by Dan Zak of The Washington Post for what he believed was an extraneous effort: "McDougall's prose, while at times straining to be gonzo and overly clever, is engaging and buddy-buddy, as if he's an enthusiastic friend tripping over himself to tell a great story."

 Film adaptation

-A film adaptation of this Native American drama is in the works from LD Entertainment, and producers Lorenzo di Bonaventura and Deb Newmyer.
-In 2015 it was reported that Matthew McConaughey will be starring and that Matthew Michael Carnahan will write the screenplay.
-The film has not gone into production and remains in development hell.
+A film adaptation of this Native American drama was under development by LD Entertainment and producers Lorenzo di Bonaventura and Deb Newmyer.
+In 2015 it was reported that Matthew McConaughey would be starring and that Matthew Michael Carnahan would write the screenplay.
+The film has not gone into production.